Find an Answer

 If needed, you can configure the sync tool to work with your proxy setup.
 For detailed instructions, please refer to Configuring a Proxy Server.

-Click here to download the MSI version of the ShareFile Sync for Windows tool.
+Click here to view the ShareFile Sync for Windows downloads page.

 Before setting registry keys, please delete the manual account configuration file located here: %AppData%\Roaming\ShareFile\SyncEngine\sfconfig.db.
 If you do not delete this file, it will take precedence over any registry keys that you set.